lamia-haider/payer_points_tracker/README.md

 # Initial Steps

-1. Download the project either by cloning the project from this github repository: https://github.com/lamia-haider/payer_points_tracker
+1. Download the project by cloning the project from this github repository: https://github.com/lamia-haider/payer_points_tracker
 2. In your code editor of choice navigate to the project directory
 3. In your terminal run the command `npm install`
 4. In your terminal run the command `npm run start`